 Before talking to your son again, you might find it helpful to think about your own feelings regarding masturbation in order to understand your initial reaction and how you'd like to move forward.
 Some questions for you to consider may include: What were your experiences with masturbation like growing up?
 How did you (or didn’t you) talk about it with your parents?
 What are your beliefs around masturbation?
 What influences those beliefs — culture?
 Religion?
 Family values?
 Other influences?
 Have you thought about how you’d like to broach the subject of sexuality with your children before?
 Thinking about the answers to these questions may help you get a handle on the root of your emotions before you address masturbation with your son again.

 It may feel awkward or challenging at first to have these kinds of chats with your kids, but keep in mind you’re creating an atmosphere of openness and trust with your sons by doing so.
 In your future talks about masturbation or other sexual health topics, you can emphasize that people choose to masturbate or not for a variety of reasons and that masturbation does have some health benefits (you can learn more about masturbation in general in the Masturbation category of the Go Ask Alice!
 Sexual & Reproductive Health archives).
 Continuing to be available and letting your son know you are open to talk about sexual health in general as your sons progress through puberty will be an invaluable resource for them.
 You may feel more at ease with a little preparation.
 Thinking about what information is age-appropriate to share with your sons and how you’d like to frame the information to fit with your family’s cultural, religious, or other values will help you cover the information you want in the way you intend.
-Advocates for Youth has a Parents Sex Ed Center, providing information for parents to help them have these discussions at an age-appropriate level with their children.
 For more tips on how to handle these conversations, check out How do I begin to talk with my children about sex?.

 Despite your discomfort and inexperience, it's great that you mustered the courage to talk about this topic with your son.
 You may not think the conversation went well, but your supportive actions, plus your willingness to seek out answers and communicate in a way that makes you both more comfortable with discussing this further, likely helped him more than you realize.
 You modeled what to do in these situations, and remember that your first conversation doesn't have to be the last on this topic.